Post Summary: Our Favorite Hikes In The Pacific Northwest, and where to find them.

 It’s fairly easy trail makes it a popular day hike, and the amazing sea stacks and rock formations are the highlights of the trip.

 It gets its namesake from the amazing rock structure near the far end of the trail.
-This literal “hole-in-the-wall” is a walk-through arch that it photographable from every angle.
+This literal “hole-in-the-wall” is a walk-through arch that it is photographable from every angle.
 Just make sure to pay attention to the tide charts for easy and safe access!
+Personally, we think it’s one of the coolest things to do in Washington state!

 Make sure to pack the essentials for the Washington Coast (we list them in this post) and be prepared for that unpredictable weather.